University of Tennessee Medical Center

 Upcoming Programs & Events

 Come celebrate recovery with other trauma survivors, medical and hospital staff.
 There will be refreshments, beverages, door prizes and informational booths.
 Feel free to drop-in at any time during the event.
-Please RSVP by April 20, 2018 if you have not already.
 To find out more information please contact TSN at 865-305-9970.
 We hope to see you there!
+Please RSVP by April 19, 2019 if you have not already.
 Learn more

 UT Medical Center's TSN program has former trauma patients and caregivers who volunteer their time to visit patients and their families in the hospital.
 If you would like more information please contact us.
 Learn more

 The mission of the Amputee Coalition is to reach out to and empower people affected by limb loss to achieve their full potential through education, support and advocacy, and to promote limb loss prevention.

 - American Chronic Pain Association

 Since 1980, the ACPA has offered peer support and education in pain management skills to people with pain, family and friends, and health care professionals.
 The information and tools on this site can help you to better understand your pain and work more effectively with your health care team toward a higher quality of life.

 The ADA website provides information and technical assistance regarding the Americans with Disabilities Act.

 The mission of AMPOWER is to empower and strengthen those affected by amputation or limb difference through peer mentorship, educational resources, and community events.

 Brainline provides information and education about Brain Injury and PTSD for both adult and pediatric populations.